AmpersandHQ/mage-ee-product-flat-test/README.md

 # Magento EE Product Flat Index Bug #

 Magento applications maintain a number of tables in the database called *indexes* which are designed to optimise front-end performance.
-These index tables essentially provide a simplified view of EAV data held elsewhere in the database.
+These index tables essentially provide a simplified view of data held elsewhere in the database.

 Magento Enterprise Edition maintains a number *changelog* tables.
 Every time a product or category is created, updated or deleted the ID of the product or category will be written to the changelog tables using MySQL triggers.